a-menaf-altintas/quantum-computing/README.md

 # quantum-computing
-Basic quantum algorithms and quantum machine learning.
+Basic quantum algorithms and quantum machine learning with Scikit-learn and Qiskit.